The Secret of Platform 13: Summary

 Platform 13 of King's Cross Station in London has been closed for years.
 Changes to the platform always result in failure for mysterious reasons.
 The reason is that the platform hides a gump, described as an "opening that opens once every nine years for nine days".
 The gump leads to the Island, a wonderful mythical paradise filled with both normal and magical creatures such as giants, mermaids, water nymphs, wizards, witches, hags and merrows, people who married mermaids/mermen.

 Shortly before the gump opens, the Queen gives birth to a baby boy.
 The three nurses for the baby Prince are overcome with their homesickness for the land where they grew up and wish to visit London when the gump reopens.
 They are given permission to do so and bring the Prince with them.
 On the ninth day, however, the three nurses go to a fish and chip shop but decide not to take the baby inside.
 Instead, one of the nurses sits outside with the baby while her two sisters buy fish and chips for three.
 In the garage nearby a woman called Mrs. Trottle, who is desperate for a child, is sitting in her car.
-Lily the nurse falls asleep on the bench and Mrs. Trottle steals the baby prince and drives away with the baby, having placed a china doll in the place of the prince.
+After the nurse falls asleep on the bench, Mrs. Trottle steals and drives away with the baby prince, having placed a china doll in the place of the prince.
 Nanny Brown, who was Mrs. Trottle's nurse as a child, is horrified by the kidnapping.
 Mrs. Trottle threatens to call the police if Nanny dares to tell anyone and decides to name the baby "Raymond".
 She goes away to Switzerland for a year and pretends she has had the baby there.
 She is a preposterously rich woman who does not work; she claims her husband's income is five hundred thousand pounds a year.